Steve Williams (caddie): Tiger Woods

 Early in the 1999 season at the Doral - Ryder Open, Tiger Woods' then-coach Butch Harmon approached Williams, asking if he would be interested in caddying for Woods, who had just fired his original tour caddie, Mike "Fluff" Cowan.
 Harmon had previously asked Raymond Floyd's permission to talk with Williams.
 After the event, Williams drove to Orlando to interview with Woods, who hired him on the spot.

-In the 2006 Ryder Cup singles match, Williams slipped while trying to clean Woods' 9 iron during the 7th hole, and ended up dropping it into the water.
+In the 2006 Ryder Cup singles match, Williams slipped while trying to clean Woods' 9 iron during the 7th hole, and dropped it into the water.
 The club was later retrieved by a diver, and handed back to Woods on the 15th hole.

 Woods and Williams' relationship extended beyond the golf course, as Woods attended Williams' wedding in New Zealand in 2005 and attended many of Williams' dirt track races.

 Williams was known to aggressively defend Woods from overbearing fans on the course.
 At one event, he wrestled a $7,000 camera from a fan who clicked a picture of Woods during his backswing and threw it into a pond.